Deviju95/portfolio-website/README.md

 **Important! added CNAME including my url in order to gh-pages to automatically include my custom url when I deploy.**

-## To do

-- Add loading on Drop A Line modal popup

 ---

 Happy hacking! 💃